Toparvion/toparvion.pro/content/en/project/jcudos/index.md

 ---

 {{% callout info %}}
-The project is not finished yet.
+The project is not completed and the work is discontinued.
-Please [let me know](/en/#contact) if you want to try it and I'll help you.
+Please [let me know](/en/#contact) if you want to try it out and I'll help you.
 You can find its source code on the [project GitHub page](https://github.com/Toparvion/jcudos).

 {{% /callout %}}